snuhcs-course/swpp-2025-project-team-09/README.md

 ### Not Implemented Yet
 - Complete OCR and TTS integration with the Android app.
-- Advanced UI components (progress animation, playback controls, etc.).
+- Advanced UI components
-- Multi-language translation selection and emotional TTS fine-tuning.
+- Multi-language translation selection

 ---